A Parent’s Guide to Impression 5 Science Center

 For years Impression 5 has been teaching kids that learning about science is a blast!
 They prove this in their play options for the whole family and by the cool experiences they offer.
 Kids love making slime, doing experiments with lab equipment, and so much more.

-- Birthday Parties: Celebrate a birthday in one of the most fun backdrops.
+Birthday Parties: Celebrate a birthday in one of the most fun backdrops.
 Private rooms to eat and open gifts are provided.
-Then, play in the science center and make slime with your group.
+Then, play in the science center and choose a science experiment for you and your party attendees.

 Events